sepideh-abedini/MaskSQL/Stages.md

 In this stage, we perform an inference attack on the `symbolic question` to evaluate robustness of the masked question against inference attacks.
-To do so, we create a prompt with `symbolic.question` and `symbolic.schema` and Ask LLM to infer the abstract symbols.
+To do so, we create a prompt with `symbolic.question` and `symbolic.schema` and ask LLM to infer the abstract symbols.
 The output of LLM is a question where some of the tokens are re-identified.
 We store this re-identified question in the `attack` property.

 ## Results
-The final stage of the pipeline is for reporting.
+The final stage of the pipeline is for reporting the evaluation results.
-It prints the evaluation results of the pipeline.
-It does not modify the data entries and only calculates the accuracy, privacy, and efficiency metrics, and prints the results.
+It does not modify the data entries and only calculates the accuracy, privacy, and efficiency metrics and prints the results.